COLDWATER 10:30 A.M.

 WHO WE ARE

 The personality of any church is multi-faceted and Coldwater United Church is no different.
-The congregation has a deep musical foundation rooted in engaged musical leadership and talented junior and senior choirs led by a passionate director dedicated to the delivery of an uplifting spiritual message each and every Sunday.
+The congregation has a deep musical foundation rooted in engaged musical leadership and talented junior and senior choirs led by a passionate music director dedicated to the delivery of an uplifting spiritual message each and every Sunday.

-Our congregation consists of a variety of ages and backgrounds.
+The Coldwater congregation consists of a variety of ages and backgrounds.
 Several members of our congregation are second and third generation, and their engagement in the church's current activity gives a mixture of history and future to the ongoing life of the church.
 We welcome individuals, young families as well as mature adults to share in the life of the church.
 This breadth of uniqueness builds variety in our church life, those that welcome changes as well as those that thrive in rituals of history.
 We hope to combine those differences in a manner that allows us all to share in the fullest of diversity.

 Coldwater United Church believes in the uniqueness of an individual's religion and the church is extremely tolerant and respectful of the differences that may occur.
 The church encourages those differences in the context of open and honest debate that allows for the expression of individual thought and utmost respect.
 The Coldwater congregation believes that each member is allowed and encouraged to bring forward their own ideas on references to the gospel.
 The church believes that its members can coexist and thrive on the differences that arise from prayerful study of the Bible.